Award Recipients

 • Daniel Loss, Brown University, “The Afterlife of Christian England, 1944-1994.”

-2010 Jacquet Award Winners
+2010 Jacquet Award Recipients

 • Melissa Browning, Loyola University of Chicago, applied research as part of her PhD program in Christian Ethics, “Patriarchy, Christianity, and the African AIDS Pandemic: Rethinking Christian Marriage in Light of the Experiences of HIV Positive Women in Tanzania.”